What is differential geometry: curves and surfaces: Osculating circle

-\begin{thm}{Advanced exercise} Suppose $\gamma$ is a smooth regular plane curve that does not pass thru the origin.
-Let $\hat \gamma$ be the inversion of $\gamma$ with respect to the unit circle centered at the origin.
-Show that the osculating circline of $\hat\gamma$ at $s$ is the inversion of the osculating circline of $\gamma$ at $s$. \end{thm}
+\begin{thm}{Advanced exercise} Suppose $\gamma$ is a smooth plane curve that does not pass thru the origin.
+Let $\hat \gamma$ be the inversion of $\gamma$ with respect to a circle centered at the origin.
+Show that the osculating circle of $\hat\gamma$ at $s$ is the inversion of the osculating circle of $\gamma$ at~$s$. \end{thm}